asherchok/caffeine-checker/README.md

 For an Android APK version of this script, [click here](insert google drive link)

-## About
+## Motivation
+To ensure a better quality of sleep, the author has decided to quit drinking caffeinated beverages past 1 PM.
 The goal of this script is to skip the manual process of typing extra keywords like "is there caffeine in X" or "X caffeine content" in Google to check caffeine content of a food or beverage.
 This script is designed to achieve faster search results with lesser keyword query.

+## References
 The following sources were used to achieve the goal of this project:
 - [Search Engine Parser documentation](https://search-engine-parser.readthedocs.io/en/latest/)
 - [Number extraction from specific keywords](https://stackoverflow.com/questions/64801043/use-regular-expression-to-extract-numbers-before-specific-words)